Go on to Part Five

 ended very badly but, fortunately, a cab pulled up nearby and he was saved.
 At one point, a second Quebec City show was

-on Jan.
+up playing in Buffalo on Jan.
 22.

 Quebec